ofloveandhate/bertini_real/README.md

 The number of faces, the number of critical slices, and the number of midslices, along with the number of singular curves, their `multiplicities', and the number of each multiplicity.
 * All curve sub-decompositions, written to their own sub-folders  critical curve, sphere curve, singular curves, and all mid and critslices.

+### More documentation

-Full documentation of input and output for Bertini_real is in [the pdf manual](https://bertinireal.com/resources/bertini_real_manual.pdf), with detailed source C++ documentation using Doxygen available at [the Bertini_real documentation webpage](https://doc.bertinireal.com).
+* Full documentation of input and output for Bertini_real in the manual here in this repo.
+See `/manual/bertini_real_manual.pdf`,

-# Quick guide to building

-As of July 2025 bertini_real now uses CMake, and thus requires version 1.7 of Bertini 1, which now also uses Cmake.

-## 1. Install dependencies

-bertini_real requires several libraries to successfully install.
-These libraries are:

-* mpfr
-* gmp
-* bertini-parallel (>=1.7)
-* boost (>= 1.53)
-* mpi, any implementation, probably openmpi or mpich

-**important note:** Bertini 1 must have been built and installed from source with the same libraries, so just compile it yourself.
-Due to some changes in Bertini 1.7 (install location, build system, and header files location), bertini_real now requires Bertini 1.7 or later.

-## 2. Download bertini_real source

-Use git to clone the repo.

-## 3. Standard CMake build and install

-Move to directory.

-`mkdir build && cd build`

-`cmake ../`

-`make`

-`make install`, possibly with `sudo`
+* Detailed source C++ documentation available at [the Bertini_real documentation webpage](https://doc.bertinireal.com/cpp)
+* Detailed source Python documentation available at [the Bertini_real documentation webpage](https://doc.bertinireal.com/python)